ColOfAbRiX/sbt-template/README.md

 It includes:

+* SBT multi-module support
 * Best practice SBT plugins and configuration for Functional Programming
-* Most commonly used libraries
+* Most commonly used libraries for small and medium size projects
 * Standard simple SBT single project
 * A module with for an application with a standard Main method
 * A module for an application that uses Cat's IO